Azure-Samples/summarization-openai-python-promptflow/README.md

 This project template provides the following features:

-* A `speech_to_text.py` file that converts microphone input or pre-recorded audio to text.
+* `speech_to_text.py` file that converts microphone input or pre-recorded audio to text.
 * Pre-recorded audio files in the `ticket-processing/data/` folder to use for testing the app.
-* A `summarize.prompty` file where the prompt is constructed and edited.
+* `summarize.prompty` file where the prompt is constructed and edited.
-* A `requirements.txt` file with all the python packages needed to run this example.
+* `requirements.txt` file with all the python packages needed to run this example.
-* Built-in evaluations to test your Prompt Flow against a variety of test datasets with telemetry pushed to Azure AI Studio
+* `provision.py` file to provision the resources needed to run this sample.
+* A `deploy.py` to automate the deploy process using AZD.
 * You will be able to use this app with Azure AI Studio

 ### Architecture Diagram